 5. Stop compensating relationship problems with materialistic happiness

 If you’re wondering how to fix a toxic relationship, know that retail therapy is not an answer.
-If you tend to make up for a nasty fight by indulging in shopping extravaganza or taking an expensive trip together, then you must stop it right now.
+If you tend to make up for a nasty fight by indulging in a shopping extravaganza or taking an expensive trip together, then you must stop it right now.
 In the real world, real relationship problems cannot be compensated with superficial pleasures.

-Confront the issues
+Confront the issues with your patner

-So if you think you are doing one or more of these toxic things in your relationship, it’s time to stop and reassess before the poison spreads too far.
+So if you think you are doing one or more of these toxic things in your relationship, it’s time to stop and reassess things before the poison spreads too far.
 Creating a better relationship is really not that hard if you identify the signs beforehand and work on making a healthier environment for you and your partner.

 Sure they can.
 With a little bit of work, effort and understanding, you can say goodbye to all toxic traits and ugly relationship arguments.
 It takes a bit of time, but it is important to identify who is the victim and how to correct the same immediately.